evan-erdos/trail-of-cthulhu/story/prose-outline.md

 ### II.3 ###
-The players see ILYA talking to OMARI while waving the JOURNAL around.
+The players see Ilya talking to Omari while waving the journal around.
 He is issuing orders to men around him getting frustrated.
-BORST tells us that he wants OMARI to start shipping things now.
-However, OMARI refuses because he wants a military escort if he is entering Russian waters.
-ILYA walks into his quarters and through a window the PCs see him put the JOURNAL down.
+Borst tells us that he wants Omari to start shipping things now.
+However, Omari refuses because he wants a military escort if he is entering Russian waters.
+Ilya walks into his quarters and through a window the PCs see him put the journal down.
-OMARI has left the shipyard and several workers are moving valuable artifacts around the camp.
-The PCs have to create a distraction so that they can get the guards away from the doorway to ILYA’s quarters.
-Overhearing a conversation they decide that obstructing the supply chain will take heat away from them, and cause ILYA problems allowing them to escape with the journal.
+Omari has left the shipyard and several workers are moving valuable artifacts around the camp.
+The PCs have to create a distraction so that they can get the guards away from the doorway to Ilya’s quarters.
+Overhearing a conversation they decide that obstructing the supply chain will take heat away from them, and cause Ilya problems allowing them to escape with the journal.
 Through either planting explosives, stealing guard uniforms and altering orders etc. The PCs cause a disturbance.
-When they do a OMARI runs out of the medical facility.
+When they do a Omari runs out of the medical facility.
 The players see soldiers dragging the professor off.
 The PCs sneak through the facility.
-They see BIRCHWELL talking to ILYA.
-They steal ILYA’s keys and attempt to enter his quarters.
+They see Birchwell talking to Ilya.
+They steal Ilya’s keys and attempt to enter his quarters.
 They are confronted by a guard outside.
-Through questioning they find out that ILYA has been unable to get inside the CAVE and it has put him in a terrible mood.
+Through questioning they find out that Ilya has been unable to get inside the cave and it has put him in a terrible mood.
-The party grabs the JOURNAL.
-They also see DOYLA chained to the bedpost, unable to escape.
-Questioning her and then convincing her to join the party, she tells them that they must first go into her room and get an artifact she took out of ILYA’s pocket… half a MEDALLION the players leave the room.
+The party grabs the journal.
+They also see Dolya chained to a metal radiator on the corner of the room, unable to escape.
+Questioning her and then convincing her to join the party, she tells them that they must first go into her room and get an artifact she took out of Ilya’s pocket… half a Medallion the players leave the room.
-Players can search around and learn more about DOYLA and her intentions.
-Find the MEDALLION, and return to ILYA’S QUARTERS.
+Players can search around and learn more about Dolya and her intentions.
+Find the Medallion, and return to Ilya’s Quarters.
-The players release DOYLA and leave the building.
+The players release Dolya and leave the building.

 ### II.4 ###
-OMARI pulls up in a truck and is convinced that the PCs are the reinforcements that ILYA ordered.
-OMARI tells them that they are headed to the CAVE to carry new goods to the DOCKS.
+Omari pulls up in a truck and is convinced that the PCs are the reinforcements that Ilya ordered.
+Omari tells them that they are headed to the cave to carry new goods to the Docks.
 But first must get supplies from his ship.

 ### II.5 ###
 The truck comes to a halt amidst a massive ship blocking it’s path.
 The ship is covered in rust and wet to the touch.
 Barnacles and strange slime ooze from it’s pores.
-OMARI tells the PCs that the truck has stalled and that they need to find some parts to get it working.
+Omari tells the PCs that the truck has stalled and that they need to find some parts to get it working.
 The PCs pan out and look around.
-Upon closer inspection they see that the ship is OMARI’s but seems to be it from a different time.
-The graveyard of T-34 tanks hides some gears and engine parts OMARI can use to fix the truck.
+Upon closer inspection they see that the ship is Omari’s but seems to be it from a different time.
+The graveyard of T-34 tanks hides some gears and engine parts Omari can use to fix the truck.
-Horrible rituals have been performed inside the SHIP.
+Horrible rituals have been performed inside the ship.
 Further exploration finds that the Captain’s Quarters are filled with the bodies of sacrificed children.
-Inside they find a letter written by OMARI to ILYA about a shipment.
+Inside they find a letter written by Omari to Ilya about a shipment.
 It is dated 3 weeks in the future.
-It mentions a holding cell full of lockers in the CREW’S QUARTERS.
+It mentions a holding cell full of lockers in the Crew’s Quarters.
 Inside lockers the PCs find skeletons wearing their same attire, their bodies from another dimension.
 They also find a rust key.
-After returning from the ship OMARI asks them what they found.
-OMARI then takes the party to the cave.
+After returning from the ship Omari asks them what they found.
+Omari then takes the party to the cave.

 ### II.6 ###
-The party rolls up to the cave and instantly ILYA recognizes them.
-HE pulls the pendant off of DOYLA’S neck, and searches the PCs taking the other half of the medallion ILYA’s soldier place the completed MEDALLION in the keyhole and a yellow gas leaks out causing serious burns, blisters and popping warts.
-ONE soldier runs into the caves.
-ILYA forces the PC into the cave after him by gunpoint.
-He tells them that if they make it out alive he will let them and BIRCHWELL leave.
+The party rolls up to the cave and instantly Ilya recognizes them.
+He pulls the pendant off of Dolya’s neck, and searches the PCs taking the other half of the medallion Ilya’s soldier place the completed Medallion in the keyhole and a yellow gas leaks out causing serious burns, blisters and popping warts.
+One soldier runs into the caves.
+Ilya forces the PC into the cave after him by gunpoint.
+He tells them that if they make it out alive he will let them and Birchwell leave.
 The party searches for clues as to where the soldier went.
 They find his arm decapitated and covered in barnacles.
 They also find his gun.
-After picking it up ILYA sends two soldiers after them.
+After picking it up Ilya sends two soldiers after them.
 Through dialogue or force the PCs deal with them and go deeper inside to find the soldier.
 The soldier is inside the main chamber hiding behind a pillar.
 A strange contraption lies dormant.
 Using dialogue the players must coerce the dying soldier to giving them the handle to this contraption, which he is using as a temporary arm in his disillusioned state.
 There are other ways to get to the bottom floor involving a giant statue puzzle.
 The lower level has a pool of water that reflects a version of the sky.
 It is missing the ‘cancer’ constellation.
 In the next room the party finds 3 statues including a crab, a bull, and a warped version of a child suckling it’s mother’s teet.
 The players use the crab statue (which fires projectiles) to destroy the other statues and gain access to a throne in the center of a void.
 On the ceiling in an intricate mosaic is a mask.